suloku/gcmm/trunk/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.2 - september 06, 2012 - By suloku]

+* Added raw backup mode (in .raw format, compatible with dolphin and devolution)
+* Added RAW/GCP/MCI support for raw restore mode
+* Added format mode
+* Flash ID of inserted card and SD image are shown in Raw Restore Mode
+* Protection against writing a raw image to the wrong card (trough Flash ID checking)
+* Raw mode works with official and unofficial cards, as well as gci mode (thanks to tueidj for pointing me in the right path!)

 [What's New 1.1 - august 29, 2012 - By suloku]